 Not all pigments or dark spots are created equal.
 Below are the most common pigmentary disorders in Asian skin.

 Here at Cutis, we have several aesthetic treatments that can help fade or lighten pigmentation.
-If you’re looking for a non-invasive procedure that can target not just stubborn pigmentation, but also provide overall skin rejuvenation, we have the PicoCare Laser.
+If you’re looking for a non-invasive procedure that can target not just stubborn pigmentation, but also provide overall skin rejuvenation, we have the Picolaser.
 This is specifically designed for removing tattoo ink and pigmented lesions.

-The basics: PicoCare is a US FDA-approved and CE-marked Nd:YAG picosecond laser system.
+The basics: Picolaser is a US FDA-approved and CE-marked Nd:YAG picosecond laser system.
 It uses high peak power with short pulse durations to break down pigments and ink colors.
 This delivers less heat to the skin, which translates to lower side effects or risk of injury.

-Another feature of the PicoCare laser is that it has HEXA MLA or Micro Lens Array handpiece.
+Another feature of the Picolaser laser is that it has HEXA MLA or Micro Lens Array handpiece.
 This fractional system device can replace aggressive scar treatments like subcision.
 It can also destroy scar tissues in the deep dermis and help lift depressed or indented scarring.

 Benefits include:

-How it works: PicoCare delivers laser energy to the skin, which is then absorbed by the pigment.
+How it works: Picolaser delivers laser energy to the skin, which is then absorbed by the pigment.
 Then, the heat generated by the laser breaks down the pigment into smaller or microscopic particles.
 The body’s immune system targets and attacks the shattered pigments, removing them naturally over time.

 What makes it effective: This laser system sends shorter bursts of energy that can penetrate deeper.
-PicoCare has more photomechanical effects on the skin, but less photothermal effects, which means good results with fewer treatments and almost no side effects.
+Picolaser has more photomechanical effects on the skin, but less photothermal effects, which means good results with fewer treatments and almost no side effects.

 As pigmentation gets worse with sun exposure, make it a point to wear SPF (30 at least) whenever going out.
-For safe and effective pigmentation treatments like PicoCare, don’t hesitate to get in touch with us.
+For safe and effective pigmentation treatments like Picolaser, don’t hesitate to get in touch with us.
 Contact Cutis Medical Laser Clinics in Singapore and book a consultation with our aesthetic doctor.